Chupacabra

-The chupacabra or chupacabras (/es/, literally 'goat-sucker', from chupa, 'sucks', and cabras, 'goats') is a legendary creature, or cryptid, in the folklore of parts of the Americas.
-The name comes from the animal's purported vampirism – the chupacabra is said to attack and drink the blood of livestock, including goats.
+The chupacabra or chupacabras (/es/, literally meaning 'goat-sucker', from chupa, 'sucks', and cabras, 'goats') is a legendary creature, or cryptid, in the folklore of parts of the Americas.
+It is said to prey on livestock, particularly goats, although reports also attribute attacks to sheep, chickens and other domesticated animals.
+According to accounts, the chupacabra kills its victims by puncturing the neck and consuming their blood, a characteristic that gave rise to its enduring association with vampirism.

-Physical descriptions of the creature vary.
-In Puerto Rico and in Hispanic America it is generally described as a heavy creature, reptilian and alien-like, roughly the size of a small bear, and with a row of spines reaching from the neck to the base of the tail, while in the Southwestern United States it is depicted as more dog-like.
+Descriptions of the creature vary considerably by region.
+In Puerto Rico and much of Hispanic America, it is commonly portrayed as reptilian or extraterrestrial-looking, about the size of a small bear, and with a distinctive row of spines extending from the neck to the base of the tail.
+In contrast, reports from the Southwestern United States typically describe the creature as a hairless, canine animal with pronounced fangs.

-Initial sightings and accompanying descriptions first occurred in Puerto Rico in 1995.
-The creature has since been reported as far north as Maine, as far south as Chile, and even outside the Americas in countries like Russia and the Philippines.
-All of the reports are anecdotal and have been disregarded as uncorroborated or lacking evidence.
-Sightings in northern Mexico and the Southern United States have been verified as canids afflicted by mange.
+The first widely publicized sightings and descriptions of the chupacabra emerged in Puerto Rico in 1995.
+Since then, alleged encounters have been reported throughout the Americas, ranging from Maine to Chile, as well as in countries outside the region, including Russia and the Philippines.
+However, these reports remain anecdotal and have not been supported by verifiable evidence.
+Investigations of purported sightings in northern Mexico and the Southern United States have instead identified the animals involved as canids afflicted by severe mange.

 Name

-Chupacabras can be literally translated as 'goat-sucker', from chupar ('to suck') and cabras ('goats').
-It is known as both chupacabras and chupacabra throughout the Americas, with the former being the original name, and the latter a regularization.
-The name is attributed to Puerto Rican comedian Silverio Pérez, who coined the label in 1995 while commenting on the attacks as a San Juan radio deejay.
+The name Chupacabras literally translates to 'goat-sucker', deriving from the Spanish words chupar ('to suck') and cabras ('goats').
+Both chupacabras and chupacabra are used throughout the Americas; the former is the original Spanish term, while the latter emerged later as a regularized singular form.
+The name is generally attributed to Puerto Rican comedian Silverio Pérez, who coined the term in 1995 while discussing the reported livestock attacks during his radio program in San Juan.

 History

-In 1975, a series of livestock killings in the small town of Moca, Puerto Rico were attributed to el vampiro de Moca ('the vampire of Moca').
-Initially, it was suspected that the killings were committed by a Satanic cult; later more killings were reported around the island, and many farms reported loss of animal life.
-Each of the animals was reported to have had its body bled dry through a series of small circular incisions.
+In 1975, a series of unexplained livestock deaths in the municipality of Moca, Puerto Rico, came to be attributed to a mysterious entity dubbed el vampiro de Moca ('the vampire of Moca').
+Authorities and local residents initially suspected the killings to be the work of a Satanic cult; similar cases were subsequently reported elsewhere on the island.
+Contemporary accounts described the affected animals as bearing small, circular puncture wounds and appearing to have been drained of blood.